OpenDataDSL/website/src/pages/partners.md

 ---
 import { Badge, Card, Container, Button, Col } from 'react-bootstrap';
 import styles from './partners.module.css';
-import { PartnerProgram, Partner } from '/src/components/PartnerProgram.js'
+import { PartnerProgram, Partner, PartnerSwiper } from '/src/components/PartnerProgram.js'

 <PartnerProgram title="OpenDataDSL - a partner you can rely on" subtitle="Join our ecosystem of technology innovators, consulting experts, and data providers transforming commodity markets worldwide." />